 Duffy has 40 years of experience in the life science industry.
 This experience includes positions in medical device, pharmaceutical and biotechnology firms.
 Early in his career he worked in a variety of strategy, finance, marketing and general management roles, both domestic and international, for Baxter Laboratories.
 Duffy subsequently became the Managing Director for the Canadian subsidiary of Boots Pharmaceutical.
 In the past 25-30 years, he has served as President or CEO for a number of biotech and medical device firms, primarily based in the New England area.
 These firms include ConjuChem, Inc., Anika Therapeutics, Zelos Therapeutics, Pacgen, and Ischemix Inc. Duffy has raised ~$250 million in equity for the companies he has run, encompassing investments from public offerings, venture capital investors and angel investors.
 He has IPO’ed two companies and has negotiated a number of partnering/licensing agreements.
 He has overseen the successful preclinical and clinical development of many biopharmaceuticals and medical devices in a variety of therapeutic areas.

 Ken Vaughn is the Director of Impact Investments for VertueLab, Oregon’s cleantech Signature Research Center that catalyzes the development of new technologies to reverse climate change and build a new green economy.
 He manages the program that provides grants to university researchers and makes investments in cleantech startup companies.
 The program is designed to accelerate research and technology development, remove barriers to customer adoption, and catalyze follow-on investments by private investors.
 He collaborates with innovators, entrepreneurs, investors, mentors, support organizations, and senior management talent to help assemble the elements necessary for launching successful businesses in the cleantech sector.
+He is not compensated by VPV as an advisor.

 Mr. Vaughn is an accomplished professional with broad experience spanning executive management, engineering, marketing, strategic planning, product development, operations, economic development, and early-stage Investing.
 He has experience in nonprofits, entrepreneurial companies, and multi-national corporations in leadership, staff roles, and line roles.